2026 Retreats and Workshops

 Well beyond the confines of traditional nature writing, we will track the wilder realms of story—attuning to the land and listening for all that may guide us to the beautiful thread we are each carrying within to create new texts.

 Key to our explorations is the notion of stepping off the path—both the familiar trails of our writing processes and habits, and the ways we typically encounter the wild by having set destinations and summits to scale.
 Instead, we will step off the path and wander to discover our primal sources—deeper wells of inspiration and wonder.
+Rather than a workshop, our time together will be an expansive immersion in story, creative practice, community-building, and the land itself.

 Our days will include solo time for writing and reflection along with communal sharing.
-Sessions will include group and individual practices: sit spots, mindful wanders and deep listening in place; journaling and responding to the stories we bring with us and the experiences that are arising on the Ocamora site.
+Sessions will include group and individual practices; sit spots, mindful wanders and deep listening in place; journaling; and responding to the stories we bring with us and the experiences that are arising on the Ocamora site.

 You are welcome to bring work-in-progress, and we will offer the opportunity to discuss this one-on-one with a facilitator, but our main focus will be on site-based practices and new writing experiments, oriented more toward process and inspiration than finished product.